bpmct/coder-home-directory/README.md

 See the [.coder/](.coder/) folder for a sample image and corresponding template to copy the initial files.

+The coder.yaml specifies a [configure step](https://coder.com/docs/workspaces/workspaces-as-code/templates#workspaceconfigure) that copies over the files for the initial home directory.
+This can also be done inside the image with a [configure script](https://coder.com/docs/images/configure).
+The method you choose to use depends on a few factors, such as whether an image is being used for multiple projects or just one.

 An individual developer can also further customize their home directory with a [dotfiles repo or a personalize script](https://coder.com/docs/workspaces/personalization).

 This is tested on Coder 1.19